E - the type of the elements in this collectionpublic abstract class AbstractCollection<E> extends Object implements Collection<E>

 in turn to see if it's contained in the specified collection.
 If it's not so contained, it's

-removed from this collection with the iterator's remove
+removed from this collection with the iterator's remove method.

-Note that this implementation will throw an UnsupportedOperationException
+Note that this implementation will throw an UnsupportedOperationException if the

-method does not implement the remove
+iterator returned by the iterator method does not implement the remove method

 and this collection contains one or more elements not present in the specified collection.

-- if this collection contains one or more null elements and the specified collection does
+specified collection (optional)NullPointerException - if this collection contains one or more null elements and the specified collection does

 not permit null elements (optional), or if the

-specified collection is nullremove(Object)
+specified collection is nullremove(Object),

-public abstract int size()
+contains(Object)public abstract int size()

 The returned array will be "safe" in that no references to it are maintained by this collection.
 (In other words, this method must allocate a new array even if this collection is backed by an array).
 The caller is thus free to modify the returned array.